sous-chefs/certificate/README.md

 LWRP which can be plugged into other recipes, such as the postfix or apache2 cookbooks.

+### Important note

+The KITCHEN.md documents the `test/integration` files used to validate the certificate\_manage LWRP converges correctly.
+Files in the `test/integration` should not be used in production.
+Files include a self-signed "snake oil" certificate/key and an encrypted\_data\_bag\_secret file which are not secure to use beyond testing.

 ## Requirements

 You do need to prepare an encrypted data bag, containing the certificates,